cramos5/Inova-Employee-Tracking/README.md

 # Inova-Employee-Tracking
-Program that creates excel sheet of changes that occur in bi-monthly reports
+Program that creates excel sheet of changes that occur in bi-monthly reports.

+main.py controls program logic.
+Use executable on any windows computer.